guylabs/angular-spring-data-rest/README.md

 ```

 This response shows all configured Spring Data REST repositories and the links to these resources.
 The `SpringDataRestAdapter` is also able to handle this response and to provide an easy method to retrieve all the available resources with the `_resources` method.
 Please read more about this [here](#the-_resources-method-parameters-and-return-type).

+Another feature is that the `SpringDataRestAdapter` is able to automatically fetch the links of a resource and adds the response of the link as a property to the main response.
+Please read more about this [here](#how-to-automatically-fetch-links).

 ### Usage of `SpringDataRestAdapter`